 TECO stated that the purpose of the DC Pilot is to test the capability of the BES to provide power to residential homes with a high level of renewable energy as well as superior reliability and resiliency.
-More specifically, the goals of the DC Pilot will test the ability of the BES to: (1) ride through all upstream AC distribution system disturbances with no interruption to the customer; (2) integrate high levels of renewable energy targeted to be at least 60 percent of the total energy used by the homes participating in the DC Pilot; and (3) reduce impacts on the transmission and distribution system during times of peak demand.
+More specifically, TECO asserts that the goals of the DC Pilot will test the ability of the BES to: (1) ride through all upstream AC distribution system disturbances with no interruption to the customer; (2) integrate high levels of renewable energy targeted to be at least 60 percent of the total energy used by the homes participating in the DC Pilot; and (3) reduce impacts on the transmission and distribution system during times of peak demand.
 TECO asserts that if the DC Pilot meets these objectives, then the quantifiable benefits would include: (1) increased renewable penetration, (2) reduced system losses, (3) reduced generation capacity costs, (4) reduced system transmission and distribution capacity costs, (5) reduced energy costs, and (6) increased reliability.
-Staff believes these goals are reasonable for the DC Pilot; however, staff also believes that any approval should be clear that participating customers will not realize any direct energy (kWh) savings, unlike traditional customer-owned or leased solar installations, and that the benefit of increased reliability would be marginal compared to the increased reliability resulting solely from the community being served by the underground AC distribution system.
+These goals are reasonable for the DC Pilot; however, it is clear that participating customers will not realize any direct energy (kWh) savings, unlike traditional customer-owned or leased solar installations, and that the benefit of increased reliability would be marginal compared to the increased reliability resulting solely from the community being served by the underground AC distribution system.

-&lt;sup>2Response to Staff's 1st Data Request, No. 14.
+2Response to Staff's 1st Data Request, No. 14.